 1. Doctor Who was created as a kids' series.

-In an interview with BBC, Waris Hussein—who, at the age of 24, directed the very first episode of Doctor Who—said that the series “was meant to be educational for kids.
+Though it certainly maintains plenty of pint-sized fans to this day, the original concept for Doctor Who was specifically an educational program aimed at teaching kids about science and history.
+In an interview with the BBC, Waris Hussein—who, at the age of 24, directed the very first episode of Doctor Who—said that the series “was meant to be educational for kids.
 We were trying to educate kids about certain things about the human condition.”

 While even the most casual of Doctor Who fans can probably tell you that The Doctor is a “Time Lord,” an ancient alien species that has the power to travel through time, the term itself wasn’t actually used until the series’ sixth season episode “The War Games.”
 His home planet of Gallifrey wasn’t mentioned by name until 1973.

 Is the Doctor really a doctor?
 According to the Second Doctor (played by Patrick Troughton), the answer is yes … or at least he thinks so.
-In the fourth season episode “The Moonbase,” the Doctor’s companion, Polly, asks what audiences had been wondering for years: “Are you a medical doctor?”
+In the season 4 episode “The Moonbase,” the Doctor’s companion, Polly, asked what audiences had been wondering for years: “Are you a medical doctor?”
 To which the Doctor replies, “Yes, I think I was once, Polly.
 I think I took a degree once in Glasgow.
 1888 I think.”